 They don’t make realistic, well-researched television shows about security officers.
-There are police dramas like Law & Order that do a great job of showing what actually goes into police work, but the understanding about security guards and security companies tends to be a little askew.
-Myth and reality differs depending on which jurisdiction you are referencing.
+There are police dramas like Law & Order that do a great job of showing what goes into police work, but the understanding of security guards and security companies tends to be a little askew.
+Myth and reality differ depending on which jurisdiction you are referencing.
 Below is a mix of positive and negative myths about security guards and security companies in Maryland, Virginia and Washington DC, and the truth about them.

 Myth 1: Security Guards Aren’t That Bright

 Some security officers are brilliant people working to gain experience towards a job in law enforcement, while others like the flexible schedules that allow them to work their way through college.
 Many officers already have advanced degrees.
 The best security companies provide more than a warm body in a uniform.
 They provide sharp, capable, ambitious professionals who care about doing a great job.

 Myth 2: The Companies With The Cheapest Rates Are The Best Option

 Obviously, some companies charge a little more than they’re worth, but there are others that charge a rate that is so low that they have to compromise quality service to meet that price.
 Price should be part of your decision but when it comes to security companies the highest is not always the best, and the lowest is not always the worst.
 Be sure to look at the total picture.

 Myth 3: All Security Companies Run Background Checks Before Hiring Officers

 Whether or not a company runs background checks before hiring an officer often depends on the policy of that company and the licensing process of the jurisdiction.